rableenkaurkapoor/Housing-Price-Analysis-Dashboard---Word-Excel-Tableau-Python/README.md

 # House Price Analysis Dashboard

 ## Project Overview
-This project analyzes house pricing trends, property characteristics, and location-based price variations using Excel, Tableau, Power BI, and Python.
+This project analyzes house pricing trends, property characteristics, and location-based price variations using Excel, Tableau and Python.
 Interactive dashboards and visualizations were created to identify factors influencing house prices and support business-focused decision-making.

 ---